dssg/mlforpublicpolicylab/project.md

 [← Back to course home](README.md) · [Schedule](schedule.md) · [Syllabus](syllabus.md) · [Policies](policies.md)

 Beginning in the second week of class, groups of about four students work together on a machine learning project throughout the semester, using one of several real-world public policy problems.
-Each week, every group provides an update on its current status.
-In addition to connecting the readings and discussion topics to the policy domain, these updates give you a chance to get input and feedback from your classmates about challenges you're facing — challenges they're likely facing too.
+Each week, every group submits a project assignment.
+In addition to connecting the readings and discussion topics to the policy domain, these updates give you a chance to get input and feedback and iterate.

 > ⚠️ **Data security.** Project data is sensitive and must remain in the secure computing environment provided for the course.
 See the [data security policy](policies.md#data-security) — violations result in automatic failure of the class.